TowerVerse/towerverse.js/README.md

 # OpenDoge.js

-A TypeScript library for OpenDoge.
+A TypeScript/JavaScript library for OpenDoge.

 ## Tests